allyourbankarebelongtous/pleb-vpn/README.md

 hybrid mode.
 It also includes the abiliy to take BTCPayServer and/or LNBits public using LetsEncrypt for any DNS provider that allows a CNAME record.
-You may use this in conjunction with your own VPS set up as an OpenVPN server, or you may subscribe to @allyourbankarebelongtous and use our VPS setups for the cheapest price and great service!
+You may use this in conjunction with your own VPS set up as an OpenVPN server, or you may subscribe to @allyourbankarebelongtous and use our VPS setups for the cheapest price, easiest setup, and great service!
 Details below.

 If there are any other Plebs who want to share their VPS for a small fee, feel free to advertise and direct interested parties here for the easy-to-implement Raspiblitz